 - staff recruitment and retention

 Ultimately, it is important for organisations to integrate all of their strategic plans and it is important to clearly understand how and where the digital marketing strategy fits into the organisation’s overall corporate objectives.
-Planning hierarchy for an organisation, from a corporate or business plan which informs a marketing plan which in turn informs a communication plan and campaign briefs for different markets or brands is shown below.
-It suggests than an e-marketing plan may be useful to manage the ‘e-campaign components’, which refers to online communications tools such as online advertising or email marketing or continuous e-marketing activities which may be conducted throughout the year to achieve awareness or engagement on a website or social media presence e.g. affiliate, search engine or social media marketing.
+Planning hierarchy for an organisation, from a corporate or business plan which informs a marketing plan which in turn informs a communication plan and campaign briefs for different markets or brands.
+An e-marketing plan may be useful to manage the ‘e-campaign components’, which refers to online communications tools such as online advertising or email marketing or continuous e-marketing activities which may be conducted throughout the year to achieve awareness or engagement on a website or social media presence e.g. affiliate, search engine or social media marketing.

 You may be thinking that the marketer already has enough plans to deal with.
 Surely the practical approach for companies that are embracing digital marketing initiatives is to integrate e-marketing activities within their existing planning frameworks?
 But we believe that in many organisations, a distinct digital marketing plan is initially essential if the organisation is to effectively harness digital marketing.
 Since online channels are new, it is even more imperative to have clarity within the organisation.
 An e-marketing specialist can create a e-marketing plan to help inform and influence not only senior managers or directors and other non-marketing functions but also to achieve buy-in from fellow marketers.